MileHacker Logo

 PNR Departure Facilities

-• Check-in: Standard check-over the counter.
+• Check-in: Standard check-in counters.

-• Waiting Area: Basic areas for travelers.
+• Waiting Area: Basic areas for passengers.

 Departure Logistics